mmatyas/pegasus-docs/docs/themes/example-flixnet.md

 }
 ```

 One element of this collection axis will have 180px height and the width is the whole width of the screen.
-I'll create a placeholder for now and add a fake model (a series of numbers) for testing (so you can see that they indeed come in order and the ListView has the correct amount of items):
+I'll create a placeholder for now and add a fake `model` (a series of numbers) for testing (so you can see that they indeed come in order, and the ListView has the correct amount of items):

 ```qml hl_lines="13 14"
 import QtQuick 2.0